OpenFn/ConSoSci/docs/5-asana.md

   Upon retrieving the data, OpenFn posts each individual Kobo survey data into the OpenFn inbox, to be processed by other jobs.
    OpenFn.org and automatically triggers the next (third) job.

+   **Note: this job will not fetch Kobo submissions that are over 1 week old.
+If an undefined cursor or a cursor over 1 week old is used, the job will throw an error and ask the user to use a more recent cursor.
+This logic was implemented in July 2024 to prevent overwriting Asana tasks with Kobo data.**

 ⚠ *Notes for developers:*
 - An example of this `B. Fetch Kobo Grievance Data` job is linked to the Github file [`/asana/PullKoboGrievanceData.js`](https://github.com/OpenFn/ConSoSci/blob/master/asana/PullKoboGrievanceData.js).
 - On OpenFn.org this job is configured with the `http` adaptor and a `cron` trigger.